-The next step could be checking other competitors, revealing the one that welcomed the biggest part of your once-loyal audience and taking the best from their development and communication strategies.
+The next step could be checking other competitors, revealing the one that welcomed the most significant part of your once-loyal audience, and taking the best from their development and communication strategies.

 The Audience Insights report provides a wealth of information on how you can better connect with your potential customers and partners.
-You can use it for competitive research, to equip your presales, advertising, media-buying, and remarketing campaigns or to estimate the potential of a new market.
+You can use it for competitive research, to equip your presales, advertising, media-buying, and remarketing campaigns, and to estimate the potential of a new market.

 However, the Traffic Analytics tool has much more to offer, from general traffic data for any website to its top pages and subdomains, and audience behavior metrics.